cadihowley/cadihowley.github.io/writing/tutorial.md

 ````
 sudo apt install samba
 ````
-We'll change the access permissions for the home folder.
+We'll start by chaning the access permissions for the home folder.
 This way we can access all our files from the iPad.
 ````
 sudo chmod 777 /home
 ````
-We'll add a user to Samba, by using:
+Next,we'll add a user to Samba:
 ````
 sudo smbpasswd -a USERNAME
 ````